edhaynes/rhel10_imagemode/README.md

 Now you should be able to see your instance at https://console.redhat.com/insights

-# Using Quadlet to run an Nginx server, update it with changes
+# Using Quadlet to run an Nginx server

 Quadlet is a perfect fit for immutable OSs, you keep a small, hardened base image and then deploy applications on it using Quadlet.
-Quadlet is a way to define applications in a container like fashion and have podman autogenerate the applicable files to run it via systemd at runtime.
+Quadlet is a way to define applications in a container like fashion and have podman autogenerate the applicable files to run it via **systemd** at runtime.
 To do this you put a quadlet file in any of several locations, depending if you want the app to run with user permissions or as a system service.
 A playbook is provided to launch an Nginx server on your RHEL10 imagemode vm and map it to port 8080.
 If you looked at the original containerfile you'll notice a PHP server on port 80 as well.
-If you bridge your VM connection you should be able to browse to it locally.
-For mac users sometimes Chrome has strict security policies with localnetwork stuff so use Safari to test.
+If you bridge your VM connection you should be able to browse to it locally, http://yourvmip:80 for the PHP server and http://yourvmip:8080 for Nginx.
+For mac users Chrome has strict security policies with localnetwork stuff so use Safari to test.
 Have a look at the playbook it's a simple but powerful way to run applications.
+If you want to change what Nginx displays you would simply update the quadlet.yml file and rerun the ansible playbook.

 To run the quadlet file:
 ```bash